 - Getting help

-If you are a developer, ensure that the OceanWP theme is activated by navigating to the Appearance -> Themes page.
+Make sure that the OceanWP theme is activated, by going to the Appearance -> Themes page.

 Make sure that the WPML Multilingual CMS, WPML String Translation, WPML Translation Management, and WPML Media Translation plugins are activated.

 Additionally, you can translate your Portfolio Categories on the WPML -> Taxonomy Translation page.
 Select the Portfolio Categories from the drop-down menu and a list of your categories will appear.
 Click the plus icon to translate a category for the respective language and use the dialog box that appears to add your translation.

 Besides contents coming from posts and pages in your site, there are usually some texts coming from other places.
 Most common examples are themes and plugins.
 To learn how to translate these texts, read our documentation page about translating strings.

 In this example, we will translate the footer copyright text.
 You can follow these same steps to translate any text listed in the theme options.